 Location & Access

-Located in the Flinders Ranges of South Australia, the Arkaba Walk can be accessed from Adelaide via road (5 hour drive) or private air charter (1 hour flight).
+Located in the Flinders Ranges of South Australia, the Arkaba Walk can be accessed from Adelaide via road (five-hour drive) or private air charter (one-hour flight).
 Contact us for package options with transfers included.

 Wil maps STATE SA 4 NARKABA